Is your child getting enough writing instruction and writing practice at home?

 Since I do not believe a student can write "too much", I'm going to say most everyone can step up his or her writing game.
 For starters, all students should write, in some way, every single day.

 Fifteen minutes of additional writing per day will substantially improve the quality of your child's writing ability.
 Just 15 minutes for grades third through eighth.
 So, if you normally spend ten minutes a day requiring your child to write, increase that to 25 minutes.
 By the end of the year, you will see a remarkable improvement.
 Be honest, are you not writing every day?
 Well, on those "non-writing" days, add 15 minute writing activities.
-Trust me, it is good for them.
+Trust me, it is a wise use of your time.

 There is plenty of research to back me up on this, too.
-Sure, many of us may disagree on how to teach the best writing lessons, or even what are the best writing practices, but students must write.
-And, honestly, they are not writing enough.
+Sure, many of us may disagree on how to teach the best writing lessons, but we can all agree that students must write to improve their writing abilities .
+And, honestly, today’s students are not writing enough.

 Oh, of course, there will be griping and whining - probably on both the student and the parent side of things.
 However, better swimmers swim for hours and better runners run for miles.
 It is the practice that precipitates improvement.